Concordium/concordium-rust-smart-contracts/CTS1.rst

 ^^^^^^^^^^^

 Token Identifier, which combined with the address of the smart contract instance implementing CTS1, forms the globally unique identifier of a token type.
-It is serialized as 1 byte which value describes a number of bytes; followed by this number of bytes.
+It is serialized as 1 byte for the size of the identifier, followed by this number of bytes for the token id.

 - A token ID for a token type SHALL NOT change after a token type have been minted.
-- A token ID for a token type SHALL NOT be reused for another token type withing the same smart contract.
+- A token ID for a token type SHALL NOT be reused for another token type within the same smart contract.

 .. note::